EmperorCodeman/Neuro_Networks/README.md

 ﻿# neuro-networks
+Open this for formating.
+Not taking time to learn mark up.
+Open and spacing should work

     Run numpy on the gpu for much faster performance.
 Using CuPy CuPy can use the nividia driver: CUDA.
 Install the driver and other dependecies.
 Other gpu drivers also work.
 Example amd
   CuPy: https://cupy.dev/